Petaluma police arrest woman following apparent overdose death of son

 While officers were at the house Foernsler returned and gave them a false name, saying she was the victim’s cousin.
-She later corrected herself, admitting she’d given a false name because she was wanted on robbery arrest warrants.
+She later corrected herself, admitting she had given a false name because she was wanted on robbery arrest warrants.

 Foernsler also appeared to have been using drugs, Lyons said.

 While officers investigated they heard a ringing phone and found it in an outside garbage can along with a laptop briefcase, loaded gun and a needle filled with an unidentified substance.
 The phone was Harrison’s, Lyons said.

 Harrison was arrested on suspicion of felony child endangerment, possessing the gun and drugs and being under the influence.
 Foernsler was arrested on suspicion of manslaughter, felony child endangerment and two robbery warrants.